Eastside, Birmingham: History

 Excavations revealed that the area was used as farmland in the Medieval times.
 Archaeological excavations at the City Park Gate site revealed soil that had been used on farms.
 It is known that a significant area had been bought by the English monarchy and was used as a deer game park.
 Some of this area stretched into the Eastside of Birmingham.
 The only surviving part of this is Park Street Gardens.
 The land was sold and slowly began to develop once again as farm land.

 During the Industrial Revolution, the area was home to a massive complex of factories and workshops and was accessed by part of the canal network, most notably the Digbeth Branch Canal which bisects the area.
 The Grand Union Canal is located along the boundaries of the area and meets the Digbeth Branch Canal at Warwick Bar.
 In the late 19th century, the area was accessed by a major tram network which ran along Albert Street.
 However, as the industry in the area subsided, the area fell into decline and many of the original factory buildings became derelict.
 The old Victorian factory buildings were never maintained and the canals became dirty and clogged with only small stretches being cleaned.
 Small independent businesses moved into the area.
 A major brewery was located near Curzon Street station and this resulted in the establishment of a public house further down the road which currently exists as a Grade II listed building.

 The River Rea, which remains largely hidden due to high brick walls surrounding it constructed in Victorian times, also flows to the extreme east of the area.
 The river is crossed at Deritend Bridge.

 Curzon Street railway station was a major railway station during the 19th century and served as a goods station with another terminus opposite.
-Unfortunately, it was located too far from the city centre and it was not successful.
-It failed as a passenger station and shut down in 1966 as a goods station.
+It was located too far from the city centre and failed as a passenger station.
+It shut down in 1966 as a goods station.

 Bartholomew Row received its name from Saint Bartholomew Church, which was built next to it.
 The church was surrounded by Park Street Gardens which were significantly cut down in size due to surrounding development.
 Part of the graveyard of the church still remains.

 In 1983, Aston Science Park was opened in the north part of Eastside, adjacent to the Aston University campus.
 The 22 acre site has continued to develop and is considered a key part of the Eastside regeneration scheme.